The Unthinkable (2021 film): Production

 The idea for the documentary came at the height of the unrest, as claims circulated that armed forces were using excessive force on unarmed civilians.
 It was directed by Comfort Ndzinisa, which he also executively produced with Manqoba Nxumalo in Association with Eswatini Solidarity Fund, a relief organisation formed during the peak of the unrest.
 The filming of the documentary was done during field work of Eswatini Solidarity Fund, when they visited the survivors of the massacre to provide help and donations.
 Every part of the film production was done completely on a cellphone.
 As government continued to deny claims of abuse of power, Comfort Ndzinisa took it upon himself to document the events so history would never be forgotten.

 Release and reception

-The Unthinkable documentary was released on October 3, 2021 via Swaziland News and YouTube. has also been aired on one of the biggest investigative programmes in Africa, the ‘Cutting Edge’ on SABC 1 on a two part series.
-It was broadcast on October 5, 2021 and its second part on October 12, 2021.
+The Unthinkable documentary was released on October 3, 2021, via Swaziland News and YouTube.
+It has also been aired on one of the biggest investigative programmes in Africa, the ‘Cutting Edge’ on SABC 1 on a two part series.
+It was broadcast on October 5, 2021, and its second part on October 12, 2021.
 On YouTube, it recorded over thirty one thousand viewers in two days of upload.
 There was an outrage over the accounts of the survivors in the documentary which intensified the second wave of the unrest since the government was denying the use of live ammunition on unarmed civilians.
 Some of the comments shared YouTube could not be repeated however, most thanked the brains behind the documentary.
 Some were asking how they could assist the alleged victims through the Eswatini Solidarity Fund.